Skip to main content

 • Publicly disclosed shortly after

-Even when vulnerabilities are fixed quickly, most environments remain exposed due to patching delays and operational lag.
+While this reflects strong response practices, it highlights a broader pattern such as when vulnerabilities are fixed quickly; most environments remain exposed due to patching delays and operational lag.

 More importantly, the issue exposes a deeper architectural concern.